Skip to Main Content

 Overview

-There are several questions to consider before deciding upon a usability method to use when evaluating a website or application such as:
+There are several questions to consider before deciding upon a usability test to use when evaluating a website or application, such as:

 • What data is needed?

-• Who and how will use the data?
+• Who will use the data and how will it be used?

 • How much justification/support is needed?